This is a collection of short stories that examine our complicated relationship with technology.

 My friends’ ex plays it.

-Even if you don’t play it, it feels like you do, because this game has a clever way of shaping the routines, environments, and relationships of those around you.
+But it feels like I do.
+This game has a clever way of shaping the routines, environments, and relationships of those around me.

 THE SYSTEMS THAT SUSTAIN